 The Mercurians were the first to use gravity control for communications.
 Holding a gravity beam focused across astronomical units was already done for ship drives.
 Modifying a weak beam to register on a mass detector was a simple modification.
 True beams could only be modulated fast enough for morse or crude audio, but nothing could stop them.
 Radio transmitters on Mercury were frequently blacked out by solar activity.
 The Mercurians implemented a massive upgrade to a gravity wave system.

-Blasters were the mythical big wallop pistols so beloved of media real.
+Blasters were the mythical big wallop pistols so beloved of media.
 Any physicist will tell you a man firing a pistol at another and knocking them flying is ridiculous.
 Bullets didn't have that much impact and the laws of momentum would say that the pistol applying such force to a projectile would be thrown violently back.
-Someone decided a gun firing a repulser beam was doable and controllable.
+Then someone decided a gun firing a repulser beam was doable and controllable.

 A two handed grip was recommended.
 If you were much below average size you just didn't fire one of the things.
 This reduced the blaster's appeal.
 Other problems were the waste heat and radiation that resembled small thunderclaps in an atmosphere.
 But most embarrassing was the darned thing's tendency to melt and take a few fingers with it.
 Energy technology just didn't scale down that small.

-Special Forces issued blasters made an extraordinary effort to lose or break them.They did admit in the hands of a (large) skilled user they were spectacular for speaking confusion.
+Special Forces issued blasters made an extraordinary effort to lose or break them.They did admit in the hands of a (large) skilled user they were spectacular for sparking confusion.
 If it fired.
 It it didn't cremate the user's hands.
+If it did the confusion was on the wrong side.

 The repulsion beam would hit the target with the force of a sledgehammer, knocking most people flat.
 The stream of molten metal (somewhat solid after a few meters would add injury to injury actually inflicting a burn and a possible electrical shock from plasma carried along with it.